2024 Solar Incentives Guide for Washington Court House, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a specific percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.

 Have questions about how the ITC applies to your specific situation?
-Reach out to your local Washington Court House solar panel installer to get more information.
+Get in touch with your local Washington Court House solar panel installer to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Washington Court House solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Washington Court House solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives